 With the aeroplane in a glide descent the student can be asked to put the aeroplane into either straight and level flight (PAT) or directly into a climb (refer CFI) and the altitude loss noted.

 Minimising the altitude loss is covered next.
-This requires the application of full power earlier than the previous student practise, and smoothly raising the nose to the horizon until the nominated climb speed is reached while stopping yaw with rudder.
+This requires the application of full power earlier than the previous student practice, and smoothly raising the nose to the horizon until the nominated climb speed is reached while stopping yaw with rudder.

 If the benefits of power in reducing the altitude loss are to be seen clearly, you must ensure that during the demonstrations accurate altitude holding is maintained throughout the entry.